alex-ilin/factor/README.md

 platforms.
 Full source code for the Factor project is available under a BSD license.

+## About This Fork

+There are several differences between this fork and the upstream Factor
+implementation:

+* main work is done in the `mine` branch;
+* the commits starting with `!mine!`, `!todo!` or `!wip!` are not meant for upstream, not finished or are specific to my development environment;
+* other changes may be developed and contributed to upstream when ready, but the ones listed above represent either things not meant for general distribution or things already rejected.

 ## Getting Started

 ### Building Factor from source